nacho-chicken/sts-resolution-updater/README.md

 ## Install Guide
 1. Place sts-update-resolution.sh in the game install folder, or some other convenient location
-2. Set your Steam launch options to
-`/bin/bash [PATH TO SCRIPT HERE]/sts-update-resolution.sh; %command%`
+2. Set your Steam launch options for Slay the Spire to `/bin/bash [PATH TO SCRIPT HERE]/sts-update-resolution.sh; %command%`
 3. Running the game now updates the resolution!